ajmeyghani/angular2-intro-book/output/ng2-intro.md

 -   To install extensions open the prompt with `command + shift + p` and
     type:

-    -   `> install extension`
+        > install extension

--   Open the shortcuts settings from `Preferences > Keyboard Shortcuts`, and then you can add your own shortcuts:
+-   You can change the keyboard shortcuts settings from `Preferences > Keyboard Shortcuts`.
+Open the settings and then you can add your own shortcuts:

         // Place your key bindings in this file to overwrite the defaults [